jabranr/jabranr.github.io/articles/maths-find-greatest-common-factor.md

 > ### Maths meets programming
 >
-> Helping my son prepare for the 11+ test reignited my interest in maths.
+> Helping my son, Omer prepare for the 11+ test reignited my interest in maths.
 With over couple of decades in programming, I naturally started applying what I was learning—turning formulas into code.
 This blog is my way of documenting that journey.
 >
 > > These are simple problems, often solved and available on coding platforms, but this is my personal exploration of learning and implementation.